dangreenisrael/wp-scss/README.md

 .plugin-title { background-image: url(@{lessurl}/images/icon.png); }
 ```

-`@lessurl` is useful in those cases where you have .less files inside plugins or
+`@lessurl` is useful in those cases where you have .scss files inside plugins or
 other non theme folder locations.

 It is important to use these because you can't use relative paths - the compiled CSS is